slatedocs/slate/source/index.html.md

     Network.useTestNetwork()
     const server = new Server('https://horizon-testnet.stellar.org')

-    // Notice how we are using PaymentOperationRecord from @types/stellar-sdk let handleMessage = (payment: PaymentOperationRecord) => {
+    // Notice how you can use PaymentOperationRecord from @types/stellar-sdk let handleMessage = (payment: PaymentOperationRecord) => {
       const { asset } = this.props
       const { payments } = this.state